nbanmp/ethereumctf/readme.md

  - Create requirements.txt
  - Create config.html
  - Check if a blockchain is already running and don't restart it if it is not necessary.
+ - Load accounts with ethereum
+ - Allow for starting contracts with ethereum
+ - Provide accurate instructions for connecting to the blockchain with geth
+   - Correct ip in enode
+   - geth's enode, not bootstrap
+   - provide genesis.json (currently named ethereumctf.json) and use:
+     - `geth --datadir ~/.ethereum/ctf init genesis.json`
+   - provide correct geth command to execute next
+     - `geth --datadir ~/.ethereum/ctf --networkid 1337 --bootnodes "enode//bleh@ip:30303"`